videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/installation/installation-react-native-ios.md

 slug: installation-react-native-ios
 ---

-# Installation: React Native iOS
+# Installation: React Native IOS
 React JS SDK wraps up out JavaScript SDK into usable hooks API.
 It simplifies the code for React Native SDK.

-## Install a React Native SDK in iOS
+## Install a React Native SDK in IOS

 ### Step 1: Install SDK from Npm or Yarn